 Nonperiodic distributions from this IRA are generally subject to 10% federal income tax withholding.
 In most cases, you may elect to waive withholding or to elect another amount to be withheld from distributions from this IRA.
 Any amounts withheld are remitted to federal depositories as prepayment of your federal income tax liability.
 If you elect to not have withholding apply, or if you do not have enough federal income tax withheld from the IRA distribution, you may be responsible for payment of estimated tax.
 You may be subject to penalties under the estimated tax rules if withholding and estimated tax payments are not sufficient.
-In addition to federal income tax withholding, distributions from this IRA may also be subject to state income tax withholding.
+In addition to federal income tax withholding.